Barclaycard bereavement: contact number, process and documents

 What documents you’ll need

-Barclaycard requires proof of the death and some basic identifying details.
-You do not need to have a grant of probate before notifying them.
+Barclaycard requires proof of death and some basic identifying details.
+You do not need a grant of probate before notifying them.

-Grant of probate or letters of administration: These are not required to notify Barclaycard or place the account on hold.
-However, if the estate goes through formal probate, Barclaycard may ask for a copy of the grant before releasing any credit balance or finalising the account settlement.
+A grant of probate is not required to notify Barclaycard or place the account on hold.
+However, if the estate goes through formal probate, Barclaycard may ask for a copy of the grant before finalising the account settlement.
 Not every estate requires probate – see do I need probate? for guidance on when it applies.

 What happens to the credit card account